Do I only drink green smoothies during this challenge?

 What should I eat during the challenge?

 Just by drinking green smoothies daily without even changing your regular diet, you are moving in the right direction towards healthy eating.
 We suggest you eat real food that’s free of processed sugar and avoid ingredients that you can’t pronounce.
 My personal meal plan during the green smoothie diet will be paleo-inspired with lots of veggies and some seafood (we’re both pescatarians).

-If you want to take your health to the next level, we recommend checking out our Fresh Start: A 21-Day Cleanse (click the link to learn more).
+If you want to take your health to the next level, we recommend checking out our Fresh Start 21 Cleanse.
 This is a step-by-step meal plan, with daily green smoothie recipes and whole food meal recipes created by a holistic nutritionist.

 Do I drink the Beginner’s Luck recipe everyday?

 You can drink the Beginner’s Luck Green Smoothie recipe on filler days, but you don’t have to stick to making the same smoothie everyday.
 You can rotate, experiment and try out new recipes on your own.

 This challenge is beginner-friendly.
 The shopping lists are designed for guidance and inspiration.
 So feel free to make some of the recipes from the list, repeat your favorites, and create your own green smoothie recipes.
 For more recipe inspiration, check out our green smoothie recipes.